 On a winter’s day in 1932 a gangster’s moll, and a street urchin who can see ghosts, tip the balance in a bloody underworld power struggle.
-Razorhurst is published by Allen and Unwin in Australia and NZ and will be published by SoHo Press in the USA and Canada.
+Razorhurst is published by Allen and Unwin in Australia and NZ and by Soho Press in the USA and Canada.
 There is also an audiobook produced by Blackstone Audio.

 In addition to that novel I have twelve others in various states of progress.
 They range from barely 1,000 words to well over 100,000 words.

 Liar is a psychological thriller set in New York City told from the point of view of a compulsive liar.
 Liar is published in Australia by Allen & Unwin and in the USA by Bloomsbury.
 There are also non-English language editions.

 “Readers will get chills paging through Larbalestier’s suspenseful novel . . . with a masterfully constructed unreliable narrator [they] will be guessing and theorizing long after they’ve finished this gripping story.”

 It’s a question as old as time itself: which is better, the zombie or the unicorn?
 In this anthology, edited by Holly Black and Justine Larbalestier (unicorn and zombie, respectively), strong arguments are made for both sides in the form of short stories.
 Half of the stories portray the strengths–for good and evil–of unicorns and half show the good (and really, really bad-ass) side of zombies.
 Contributors include many bestselling teen authors, including Cassandra Clare, Libba Bray, Maureen Johnson, Meg Cabot, Scott Westerfeld, and Margo Lanagan.
 This anthology will have everyone asking: Team Zombie or Team Unicorn?

 “Without a clunker in the bunch, this anthology more than lives up to the potential its concept suggests.
 Zombies or unicorns?
 There’s no clear winner, unless it’s readers.”